ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 - [EK3_DRAG_BCOEF_X](https://ardupilot.org/copter/docs/parameters.html#ek3-drag-bcoef-x) = 0.56 kg / 0.01097 m² = 51.0399
 - [EK3_DRAG_BCOEF_Y](https://ardupilot.org/copter/docs/parameters.html#ek3-drag-bcoef-y) = 0.56 kg / 0.01455 m² = 38.4798

-Use *ArduPilot Methodic Configurator* to edit and write the `38_windspeed_estimation.param` file to the FC.
+Use *ArduPilot Methodic Configurator* to edit and upload the `38_windspeed_estimation.param` file to the FC.

 Now do the flight to collect the data to [Calculate the Propeller Drag Coefficient](https://ardupilot.org/copter/docs/airspeed-estimation.html#calculate-the-propeller-drag-coefficient).
 After that, open the logs with MAVExplorer to get the needed values.